 - Hunt all over again.

-This is a great activity that can be quick or a much longer adventure.
+This Backyard Dinosaur Dig can be a quick or a much longer adventure.
 After finding the bones don’t forget about writing or drawing a scientific report detailing your findings!

 Dinosaurs! by Gail Gibbons is an interesting and comprehensive introduction to dinosaurs for preschoolers.
 If you have a little one who wants to know more, this is a great book for them.
 It covers the basics and then some about dinosaurs and paleontology.

 Encyclopedia Prehistorica Dinosaurs: The Definitive Pop-Up by Robert Sabuda is truly awesome.
 You will gasp, giggle and find yourself amazed at every turn of the page when you read this incredible book.
-There is a large pop up in each two page spread ( beware some might be scary! ), as well as smaller pop ups on the pages as well.
-Under neath the intricate art are a ton of facts as well, it can just be a little tricky to get some kids to pay attention to the text with a giant dinosaur coming out of the book.
-My sister bought this for my son years ago but we waited until last year to give it to him, and at 4.5 he is still awed and distracted by the pop ups .
+There is a large pop-up in each two-page spread ( beware some might be scary! ), as well as smaller pop-ups on the pages as well.
+Underneath the intricate art is a ton of facts as well, it can just be a little tricky to get some kids to pay attention to the text with a giant dinosaur coming out of the book.
+My sister bought this for my son years ago but we waited until last year to give it to him, and at 4.5 he is still awed and distracted by the pop-ups.
 My guess is as his reading skills get stronger this will be a favorite quiet time book to read and play with.

 Dinosaur Roar!
-Board Book by Paul and Henrietta Stickland and is a board book that I”™ve read often enough , I don”™t need to look at the book.
+Board Book by Paul and Henrietta Stickland and is a board book that I’ve read often enough, I don’t need to look at the book.
 The premise is simple, using 2 different dinosaurs every page illustrates a pair of opposites.
-Toddlers and young preschoolers adore this book and I can”™t blame them, it”™s adorable and a great tool for teaching !
+Toddlers and young preschoolers adore this book and I can’t blame them, it’s adorable and a great tool for teaching!
 My son loves how funny the illustrations are and clearly enjoys the rigidity of the opposite concepts.